taylorPat/Documentations/06_database/database_design/entity-relationship-model.md

 The information entities will store.

 - Must be a property of the entity
-- Must be atomic (can only hold a single value, e.g. address is not atomic)
+- Must be atomic, must be broken down to its most useful level of detail (can only hold a single value, e.g. address is not atomic)
 - Single / multivalued (phone nr)
 - Keys